noobshow/terms/privacy/global.md

 * To improve or modify our Services; and
 * To conduct aggregate analysis and develop business intelligence that enable us to operate, protect, make informed decisions, and report on the performance of, our business.

 **b.
 Other Data.** We may use Other Data for a range of different purposes, provided we comply with applicable law and our contractual commitments.
-In some countries (for example, European Economic Area countries), local legal regimes may require us to treat some or all of Other Data as “personal data” under applicable data protection laws.
+In some countries (for example, European Economic Area countries), local legal regimes may require us to treat some or all of Other Data as "personal data" under applicable data protection laws.
 Where this is the case, we will process Other Data only for the same purposes as Personal Data under this privacy policy.

 ### 4. How We Disclose Data.